synthetichealth/synthea/README.md

 bundle exec rake synthea:sequential
 ```

-Or generating the population for a county a time based on census statistics...
+Or generating the population for a county and time based on census statistics...

 ```
 bundle exec rake synthea:sequential['./config/Suffolk_County.json']